davepinch/pinchy.cc/content/topics/people/z/zeno-of-elea/zeno-of-elea.md

 ---
-title: "Zeno of Citium"
+title: "Zeno of Elea"
-not to be confused with: Zeno of Elea
+not to be confused with: Zeno of Citium
 type: person
 tags:
   - philosopher